-Higher education faculty, staff, and administrators who have a commitment to:
+Higher education faculty, staff, and administrators who are committed to:

 - Developing assessment expertise

-- Serving in an on-going assessment leadership role on their campus
+- Serving in an on-going assessment leadership role at their institution

 Assessment Leadership Academy Faculty

-ALA participants will interact with and learn from these nationally-recognized higher education leaders in interactive class sessions and are available to participants for one-on-one consultations with the Faculty and Co-Facilitators of the ALA.
+ALA participants will interact with and learn from nationally-recognized higher education leaders.
+Faculty and Co-Facilitators of the ALA lead interactive class sessions and are available to participants for one-on-one consultations.

 Application Process and Deadline